-The Public Utilities Commission of Ohio is scheduled to take up power purchase agreements submitted separately by Akron-based FirstEnergy and Columbus-based AEP at its meeting Thursday.
+The Public Utilities Commission of Ohio took a single combined vote on the power purchase agreements, which were separately filed by Akron-based FirstEnergy and Columbus-based AEP.

-The power companies are asking regulators to permit rate increases and profit guarantees over the next eight years to cover operational costs at certain aging coal-fired and nuclear plants, modernize the power grid and transition to cleaner energy sources.
+With the plans, the power companies seek profit guarantees to cover operational costs at certain aging coal-fired and nuclear plants as they modernize the power grid and transition to cleaner energy sources.

-The Ohio Consumers' Counsel estimates the settlements would cost consumers $5.9 billion combined over the duration — $3.9 billion for FirstEnergy and $2 billion for AEP.
+The Ohio Consumers' Counsel, representing utility ratepayers, projected the deals will cost customers an extra $5.9 billion combined over eight years — $3.9 billion for FirstEnergy and $2 billion for AEP.
+Those figures were calculated before the commission's changes.